alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

          name="mail"
          required
          minlength="8"
-         messageElement="#email-error"
+         message-target="#email-error"
-         valueMissingMessage="You need to enter an email address." typeMismatchMessage="Entered value needs to be an email address." tooShortMessage="Email should be at least ${email.minLength} characters; you entered ${email.value.length}."
+         value-missing-message="You need to enter an email address." type-mismatch-message="Entered value needs to be an email address." too-short-message="Email should be at least ${email.minLength} characters; you entered ${email.value.length}."
   >
   <span id=email-error></span>
   <button>Submit</button>